AkhiYofiel/AssetManagement/README.md

 The API exposes CRUD endpoints for assets, employees, software licenses, and statuses.
 Assets include warranty card data and assigned licenses in the responses.

 ## Future Implementation
+- Add Logging and monitoring with Serilog and Application Insights.
 - Add an authentication endpoint to issue JWTs.
 - Rotate keys and move secrets to a managed vault (e.g., Azure Key Vault).
 - Add refresh tokens and role management.
+- Implement pagination and filtering for list endpoints.
+- Implement caching for frequently accessed data (e.g., asset statuses).